 Step 6 – Final touches

-Now you can choose what to do with the remaining space.
-You can either fill up with gravel, which will make rainwater draining easier or just fill it back up with soil and plant turf over it.
+Now, you can choose what to do with the remaining space.
+You can either fill up with gravel, which will make rainwater draining easier or fill it back up with soil and plant turf over it.
 The point of wrapping the drain with landscape fabric is to minimize maintenance and ensure you won’t have to change piping for at least a few years.
-Which also mean if you choose to plant turf above, it won’t be disturbed for quite some time.
+This also means if you choose to plant turf above, it won’t be disturbed for quite some time.